DannyQuah/DannyQuah.github.io/docs/_posts/2024-12-22-A-Two-Shock-Model-for-Indo-Pacific-Order.md

 However, as taught us by econometric studies of business cycles, the policy response is almost always inappropriate and ineffective if the wrong assumptions are made about the number and source of shocks to the system.
 What if geopolitical developments are driven not by just a single large shock but instead two?

 The second shock is the US's renegotiation of the traditional understanding of world order, one that had been open, rules-based, and multilateral.
+This is the US Shock.
 Once, America's leadership worked according to a liberal theory of history that hypothesized three links of a chain: economic enlargement (globalization) drives economic development; economic development spurs democracy (modernization theory); democracy engenders peace (democratic peace theory):  Clinton bet his presidency on globalization.
 So too, even as Obama's Presidency pivoted towards Asia to better deal with China, the Obama administration continued to emphasise America's multilateral leadership, emphasising non-military vectors of power.
 As long ago as the 1980s, Reagan's foreign policy held nations to responsibly bearing the brunt of their economic shortcomings:  in the Cold War, America beat out the Soviet Union on a level playing field of economic competition enforced by multilateral rules.

 No longer.
 America's preferred tools of engagement now include unilateral actions, nationalistic  economic statecraft, and constant complaint about others taking advantage of it.